Fabz29/cms-bundle/README.md

 ####Override the vendor
 Unfortunately, in the case you use several editor.
-You can't load fraola editor because it use an ID for select the element and Symfony doesn't allow to customize the id in form element and the bundle doesn't allow to configure this element.
+You can't load fraola editor because it use an ID for select the DOM element and Symfony doesn't allow to customize the id in form element and the bundle doesn't allow to configure this element.
 So you have to override the template in the javascript with that

 ``` twig